jamstack/jamstack.org/src/site/headless-cms/reactbricks.md

 <img class="simple" src="/img/cms/reactbricks-code.gif" alt="React Bricks components code" />

 Define visually editable content blocks as React components.
 In the JSX use React Bricks components like `Text`, `RichText`, `Image`, `Repeater` to add the Visual editing magic.
-Decide which rich text features you wnatto enable for each text and define custom render functions for each style.
+Decide which rich text features you want to enable for each text and define custom render functions for each style.
 Add **sidebar controls** that map to your component's props to let the editors change properties like the background color, with only the options that you allow.

 ### Flexibility